thecrux4020/RealCloudLabs/README.md

 </p>

 # Real Cloud Labs

+## What?

+Laboratories designed to help students and professionals learn Cloud concepts by practice.

 ## Why?

 Cloud is not as simple as when it started.
 Now we have multiple cloud providers, tons of different services in every one of them... things got complex.